kazurayam/unittest-helper/docs/index.md

                     TestOutputOrganizer.toHomeRelativeString(p));
         }

-When you ran this test, you would get the following output:
+When you ran this test, you would get the output directory as follows:

     $ tree app/build/tmp/testOutput
     app/build/tmp/testOutput